GennadyGS/CubeSharp/CubeSharp.md

     0);
 ```

-## Dimension definitions.
+## Dimension Definitions

-Dimension definition basically specify which field of source collection to use and what values of this field we are interested in.
-Dimension definition can be created with static method `DimensionDefinition.Create(...)` (or its modifications) in following way:
+A dimension definition specifies which field of the source collection to use and which values are of interest.
+Create a dimension definition with the static method `DimensionDefinition.Create(...)` (or its variants) as follows:

 ```csharp
 DimensionDefinition.Create(